 - Make logo variations.
 Your logo will need to work on your website and need to fit your social media profile picture and look good as an email signature.

 - Define brand messaging.
 On your website, you will need to have more than just a shop page.
 You will need an About Us page, a Home page, and consistent messaging across all platforms.
-YOu will need to know your brand well enough to represent it in your digital marketing tactics and strategies properly.
+YOu will need to know your brand well enough to properly represent it in your digital marketing tactics and strategies.

 Step 3.
 Design Your Site and Set Up Your Shop